TOEIC® Question Structure: Understand and Answer Without Hesitation

 Common Traps in TOEIC® Listening:

-Correct answers never use the exact same words as the question.
+Correct answers never repeat the exact words of the question.

 Question: